FelixPlastik/AI-and-I/README.md

--> AI-and-I <-
+# Ai-and-i

 `E`x`p`l`o`r`i`n`g` &nbsp; &nbsp; d`e`s`i`g`n` &nbsp; &nbsp; s`t`r`a`t`e`g`i`e`s` &nbsp; &nbsp; &amp; &nbsp; &nbsp; t`o`o`l`s &nbsp; &nbsp; `i`n &nbsp; &nbsp; `a` &nbsp; &nbsp; c`o`l`a`b`o`r`a`t`i`v`e` &nbsp; &nbsp; p`i`n`g`-`p`o`n`g &nbsp; &nbsp; `b`e`t`w`e`e`n` &nbsp; &nbsp; A`r`t`i`f`i`c`i`a`l` &nbsp; &nbsp;  I`n`t`e`l`l`i`g`e`n`c`e` &nbsp; &nbsp; a`n`d &nbsp; &nbsp; `M`e &nbsp; &nbsp; `a`s &nbsp; &nbsp; `a` &nbsp; &nbsp; d`e`s`i`g`n`e`r`.

 ![ai and i](img/robot-metal-hand.jpg)

-*Artificial Intelligence (AI)* or *Machine learning* is a pretty hyped theme the last years and to most people, including me, it was unclear when does it come? what the hack does it? and most importantly can I do something with it?
+*Artificial Intelligence (AI)* or *Machine learning* is a pretty hyped theme the last years and to most people (including myself) it was totally unclear what the hack it does? when does it come? and for me most importantly: Can I do something with it?

-Fact is the technology is already there and will be used more and more in the future.
-It is mostly subtle so we don't realize it like our perfect google searches or weekly spotify recommendations.
-While AI influences our world (big words 😉) or at least how we consume, our techniques to design remain untouched and creativity is called a safe haven for jobs which can not be replaced by AI.
+Fact is, the technology is already here.
+It is mostly subtle so we don't realize it – like the perfect Google Search or weekly spotify recommendations.
+While AI influences our world (big words 😉) or at least how we consume, our techniques to design remain untouched and creativity is called one of the safe haven for jobs which can not be replaced by AI.

-- [ ] But how does it feel to design for or with an AI?
+  - [ ] `how does it feel to design for or with an AI?`
-- [ ] can it be fun or super annoying?
+  - [ ] how does AI as a creative partner change my perspective on design?
-- [ ] could including AI in a creative process lead to new perspectives on design?
+  - [ ] and what new design strategies arise from it?

 The following respository is an ongoing collection of design experiments in collaboration with artificial intelligence